The time has come for me to make a deep, dark, vulnerable admission.

 You may be wondering about my timing.
 Given my ambitious goals, I need to Squash My Speaking Fears now because:

 - I’m close to launching my new Crush Your Cravings Bootcamp.

 - I’m planning the first Sugar World Summit (possibly to be renamed the Sugarfree World Summit).

 - I’m working on my next book, Crush Your Cravings.

 Since my squeamishness about public speaking is shared by millions, I’ve decided to devote time and attention to this tricky but vital subject in my new Speak to Serve™ column (on my blog at www.ConnieB.com):

 - Every week or two, I’ll write a post in which I’ll share my recent research, insights, and discoveries about public speaking.

 - You’ll learn about awesome speaking events I’ve attended and the A-hahs!
 I got.

 - Plus, on my Gab with the Gurus Show, I’ll interview top speakers and eloquent celebrities to get their speaking tips.
 (FYI, as a trained journalist, I’ve conquered any fears about doing interviews via phone with celebrities and bestselling authors while at my home office, which is hidden from my audience.)

-Join the Conversation: Do you, too, have a fear of public speaking?
+order now Join the Conversation: Do you, too, have a fear of public speaking?
 What has helped you the most to conquer this fear?